aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/dependency-injection-di/README.md

 }
 ```

-Because the `resolve(key)` call infers the returned type based on the type of `key` parameter, so the properties `form` and `formController` will automatically get
+Because the `resolve(key)` call infers the returned type based on the type of `key` parameter, the properties `form` and `formController` will automatically get
-the right types too, there's no need to do duplicate work as in the case with decorator.
+the right types, there's no need to do duplicate work as in the case with decorator.

 `resolve` can also be called with multiple keys, to get multiple values at once, like the following example: